-Jordan was always very active as a child.
+Jordan was always very active as a young child.
 She danced, played baseball, basketball, and swam.
-She also worked with a prosthetist from a very young age.
-That helped her learn what she liked when it came to comfort and her body’s needs.
-Her participation in sports even caught the attention of an organization called Women’s Intersport Network.
-The organization awarded her with an “Inspiration Award” in 2013 when Jordan was seven years old.
-Her involvement in sports continues today.
-Her favorite activities are basketball, CrossFit, and cheerleading.
+She also worked with a prosthetist which helped her learn what she liked when it came to comfort and her body’s needs at an early age...
+Her participation in sports even caught the attention of an organization called Women’s Intersport Network, which awarded her with an “Inspiration Award” in 2013 when Jordan was seven years old.

-All of Jordan’s experiences turned into the perfect storm when she was invited to create a superhero persona and build something fun to add to her body in 2016.
-When given the opportunity, Jordan decided she wanted to be “Glitter Girl” and came up with a glitter-shooting prosthetic concept.
-As she worked with a design partner to create new iterations on the idea she named “Project Unicorn,” Jordan’s work caught the attention of many news outlets including Fast Company and Popular Science.
-Jordan had opportunities to present her invention to Maker Faire events, Health and Human Service maker health events, schools, scout meetings, and even lead to a Disney Parks Dream Big Princess Innovation Award.
+While still in elementary school, Jordan’s experiences turned into the perfect storm when she was invited to create a superhero persona and build something fun to add to her arm at a workshop for kids with limb differences.
+Jordan decided she wanted to be “Glitter Girl” and came up with a glitter-shooting prosthetic concept.
+As she worked with a design partner to create new and better iterations on the idea she named “Project Unicorn,” Jordan’s work caught the attention of many news outlets including Fast Company and Popular Science.
+Jordan had opportunities to present her invention to Maker Faire events, schools, scout meetings, and even received a Disney Parks Dream Big Princess Innovation Award.
 The interest in her Project Unicorn work grew even bigger after getting the chance to show off her design to the Shark Tank investors during an episode of The Rachael Ray Show in 2017.

-With this growing awareness of her work, Jordan had a chance to speak at two different TEDx events and many other appearances across the country.
-She focuses on two major conversations: Kids should have a chance to see more physical disabilities represented in mainstream toys and designers should include disabled people from the beginning of a concept.
-That’s why she thinks it is important to give kids with disabilities more access to the power of design and STEAM skills earlier in their lives.
+With greater awareness of her work, Jordan had a chance to speak at two different TEDx events and many other appearances across the country.
+During her speaking engagements, she focuses on two major conversations: Kids should have a chance to see more physical disabilities represented in mainstream toys and designers should include disabled people from the beginning of a concept for a new product.
+Given her own personal experience, Jordan believes it is important to give kids with disabilities more access to the power of design and STEAM skills earlier in their lives.

 Awards and Recognition